tarwn/lessthandot-hugo/blogs/content/posts/2012-04-12-finding-exact-duplicate-indexes.md

   - Microsoft SQL Server Admin

 ---
 This blog is not meant to be a comprehensive explanation of indexes.
 It is meant to help you determine if there are duplicate indexes within your database.
 There appears to be some debate regarding what is a duplicate index.
-This article defines an “Exact Duplicate Index” where there are multiple non-clustered indexes with exactly the same keys and include columns.
+This article defines an "Exact Duplicate Index" where there are multiple non-clustered indexes with exactly the same keys and include columns.

 **This query will ignore clustered indexes.**